cyb-sweden/ospal/alert-scripts/ir_alarm/README.md

 # IR Remote Control Scripts

-Three Python scripts for learning, sending, and sequencing IR remote control signals on a Raspberry Pi Zero W2.
+Three Python scripts for learning, sending, and sequencing IR remote control signals on any Raspberry Pi.

 ---